 We searched for published and unpublished studies in October 2018.

 We included 26 randomised controlled studies (involving over 33,000 people) that compared smoking quit rates in people who received text messages or smartphone apps to help them quit, with people who did not receive these programmes.
 We were interested in studies that measured smoking for six months or longer.

 We found that text messaging programmes may be effective in supporting people to quit, increasing quit rates by 50% to 60%.
 This was the case when they were compared to minimal support or were tested as an addition to other forms of stop-smoking support.
 There was not enough evidence to determine the effect of smartphone apps.

 Quality and completeness of the evidence

-To determine whether mobile phone-based smoking cessation interventions increase smoking cessation in people who smoke and want to quit.
+To determine whether mobile phone-based smoking cessation interventions increase smoking cessation rates in people who smoke.

 For this update, we searched the Cochrane Tobacco Addiction Group's Specialised Register, along with clinicaltrials.gov and the ICTRP.
 The date of the most recent searches was 29 October 2018.

 Participants were smokers of any age.
 Eligible interventions were those testing any type of predominantly mobile phone-based programme (such as text messages (or smartphone app) for smoking cessation.
 We included randomised controlled trials with smoking cessation outcomes reported at at least six-month follow-up.